villhei/elixirtut/elixir_web/app/chapters/processes.md

 Elixir inherits the concept of processes from the Erlang Virtual Machine BEAM.
 In Elixir all code runs within processes, which area extremely light-weight abstractions over threads.
 Internally BEAM creates a set of kernel-level threads and schedules the light weight threads (processes) between the more heavy-weight lower level threads.
 The amount of kernel level threads usually equals the amount of available CPU cores.

-Process creation in Elixir and on the BEAM is really cheap in comparison to other programming languages such as Java or C#.
-The traditional approach is to create a new thread at the operating system level, which comes at the relatively high cost of context switching and memory use in comparison to the approach selected for BEAM.
+Process creation in Elixir is really cheap in comparison to other programming languages such as Java or C#.
+The traditional approach is to create a new thread at the operating system level, which comes at a relatively high cost of context switching and memory use in comparison to the approach selected for BEAM.

 As a result, it is no way uncommon for a typical Elixir or Erlang application to coordinate hundreds, thousands or even tens of thousands of processes on a single machine.
 Impressive, tempting, exciting!

 Being a functional language, Elixir also doesn't face the problem of state corruption, which is a typical problem in concurrent programming using imperative languages.
-Because a mutable state does not exist, data does not need to be protected from writes with constructs such as locks, mutexes or semaphores.
+Because mutable state does not exist, data does not need to be protected from writes with constructs such as locks, mutexes or semaphores.

 More info, motivation: http://www.infoq.com/presentations/erlang-software-for-a-concurrent-world